 Dr.Sullivan enjoys travelling, spending time with family, personal fitness and is an avid Toronto Blue Jays Fan.

-Pamela is currently a first year family medicine resident at Memorial University of Newfoundland, where she also recently completed her medical degree.
-She is originally from Trepassey, a rural community on the southern shore of the Avalon Peninsula, but mainly grew up in St. John's.
-Pamela holds a Bachelor of Science degree in psychology and a Master of Science degree in psychiatry, both from McGill University.
-Her clinical and research interests include but are not limited to mental health and addictions, global health and emergency medicine.
-Pamela is passionate about family medicine and looks forward to her new position with the CCFP!
+Carmen is currently a PGY1 Family Medicine resident at Memorial University of Newfoundland, where she also recently completed her medical degree.
+She is originally from Montague, a rural community in Prince Edward Island.
+Carmen holds an Hons.
+Bachelor of Science degree in Chemistry from UPEI.
+Her clinical and research interests include but are not limited to women's health, mental health, emergency medicine, and rural/wilderness medicine.
+Carmen is passionate about comprehensive rural family medicine and looks forward to her new position with the CCFP!